Klinsmann fired as head coach of U.S. men's team

-Juergen Klinsmann has been fired as head coach of the U.S. men's national team, U.S. Soccer said on Monday.
+(Reuters) - Juergen Klinsmann has been fired as head coach of the U.S. men's national team in the wake of consecutive losses during the qualifying campaign for the 2018 World Cup, U.S. Soccer said on Monday.

-Klinsmann was under contract through 2018 but his future with the team had been in doubt after a pair of recent losses left their hopes of qualifying for the next World Cup in serious peril.
+Klinsmann was under contract through 2018 but his future with the team had been in doubt after a pair of recent losses this month left their hopes of qualifying for the next World Cup in serious peril.

+Klinsmann's successor was not named but multiple reports suggest Bruce Arena of Major League Soccer's Los Angeles Galaxy, who previously coached the U.S. team from 1998-2006, is in line to take over.

 "Today we made the difficult decision of parting ways with Juergen Klinsmann, our head coach of the U.S. Men's National Team and technical director," U.S. Soccer president Sunil Gulati said in a statement.
 "We want to thank Juergen for his hard work and commitment during these last five years.